-4.72 By not including a policy within the Local Plan on rural diversification, the NPPF would be used to determine any applications for this type of development in the rural area.
+- 4.84 By not including a policy within the Local Plan on rural diversification, the NPPF would be used to determine any applications for this type of development in the rural area.
 It is considered that a policy is required to reaffirm the importance of protecting the rural area from inappropriate development and as such a criteria based policy will be used to assess the appropriateness of the development in the location.

-4.73 This policy supersedes Policy EC11: Rural Diversification in the Carlisle District Local Plan 2001-2016.
+Which Local Plan Policy is Superseded: - 4.85 This policy supersedes Policy EC11: Rural Diversification in the Carlisle District Local Plan 2001-2016.